Hotel Timor

-Hotel Timor is a hotel in the centre of East Timor's capital, Dili.
+Hotel Timor is a hotel in the centre of Timor-Leste's capital, Dili.
 It is thought to be one of the oldest hotels in the city.

 History

 The current business is on the previous site of the Hotel Mahkota, which was built by businessman Lay San Ying along with Macau tycoon Stanley Ho.
 It opened in 1976.
 The Mahkota operated continuously until September 1999, when the hotel, which housed many foreign media covering conflict in the country, was attacked and then burned down by pro-Indonesian militias.